pvandervelde/cratebot_controller_test_nodes/README.md

-# tblaze_controller_test_nodes
+# zinger_controller_test_nodes

-Contains test nodes to verify that the ROS2 controllers for tblaze are working.
+Contains test nodes to verify that the ROS2 controllers for zinger are working.

 ## Dependencies